allegheny-computer-science-203-s2021/assessment/assessment.md

 * Requirements engineering
   * None = Fails to adds any requirements for the program and shows no knowledge of what the program is doing
-  * Inadquate = Adds one requirement for the program
+  * Inadequate = Adds one requirement for the program
   * Adequate = Adds two requirements for the program
   * Good = Adds three requirements for the program
   * Excellent = Adds more than three requirements for the program and shows knowledge of what the program is doing
 * Software architecture